LorenaSol/Effects-of-Music/README.md

    * Growth

 # Music's Affect on Humans
+## Brain-
-## Brain-  There have been studies that show an increase in brain growth.
+There have been studies that show an increase in brain growth.
 Music has shown an increase n memorization as well.

+### Mood-
-   **Mood**- Different genres of music affect a person's mood.
+Different genres of music affect a person's mood.

+#### Heart-
-   **Heart**- Ever noticed the way fireworks and your heart go at the same tempo?
+Ever noticed the way fireworks and your heart go at the same tempo?
 The heart can synchronize to various sounds.

-   **Health**-
+##### Health-
 # Music for Humans
    1. [Relaxation](https://www.youtube.com/watch?time_continue=7&v=o5crUrbVnfs)